My blog posts likely contain affiliate links, including for the Amazon Associates program.

 The aurora dancing above a snowy field.
-Hearing the snow fall on a quiet, dark night.
+Hearing the snowflakes fall on a quiet, dark night.
 That amazing feeling when you step inside, peel off your layers, and the warmth seeps back into your bones.
 There’s something magical about Alaska in the winter.

 Alaska Winter Travel Tips